• Aboriginal and Torres Strait Islander Health Performance Framework

 Antenatal period

 The antenatal period covers the time from conception until birth.
-This section looks at the duration of pregnancy at the mother’s first antenatal visit, the number of antenatal visits and maternal history and health, including previous caesarean section, smoking status, alcohol consumption, body mass index (BMI) and maternal medical conditions.
+This section looks at antenatal care (the duration of pregnancy at the mother’s first antenatal visit and the number of antenatal visits) and maternal history and health (including smoking status and alcohol consumption, maternal body mass index (BMI) and diabetes and hypertension during pregnancy).

 Antenatal care